Odisha

 Raghurajpur Artist Village

-Visiting Raghurajpur is like walking through an open-air art gallery, where every home is a studio and every lane tells a story of Odisha’s living traditions.
-For instance, the Pattachithra(painting on canvas) painting is most popular here & every home has a painter.
+As a matter of fact, visiting Raghurajpur is like walking through an open-air art gallery.
+Every home is a studio and every lane tells a story of Odisha’s living traditions.For instance, the Pattachitra(painting on canvas) painting is most popular here & every home has a painter.
 Further, the village also nurtures Gotipua dance troupes.
-It is recognized as a heritage village by INTACH (Indian National Trust for Art and Cultural Heritage.
+It is recognized as a heritage village by INTACH (Indian National Trust for Art and Cultural Heritage).
 It is an hour’s drive from Konark.

-Bhubaneswar, the capital city of Odisha,
+Bhubaneswar, the capital city of Odisha

 The British made Cuttack the administrative Capital of Odisha.
 It is a twin city to Bhubaneswar.
 Some of the important Government offices are located there.